SAP-archive/web-technologies-comparison/README.md

 - [UI5 Web Components for React](https://sap.github.io/ui5-webcomponents-react/)
 - [Fundamental React](https://sap.github.io/fundamental-react/)

 There is also a [TechEd Online 2020](http://www.sapteched.com/), which highlights the differences and similarities of these technologies.
-You can find the [full session IIS114](INSERT) and all other videos on the INSERT website.
+You can find the [full session IIS114](https://events.sapteched.com/widget/sap/sapteched2020/Catalog?search=iis114) and all other videos on the SAP Teched website.

 ![screenshot](./screenshot.png)

 The screenshot shows the rendered web apps.
 All of them are Fiori 3-compliant to look almost identical.
-Under the hood, in the DOM tree, you can see that the various technologies' rendering behavior is very different.
+In the DOM tree, you can see that the various technologies' rendering behavior is very different.

 # Requirements